fdenoodt/fdenoodt.github.io/index.md

 ### AI Researcher @ Antwerp University (2023 - Ongoing)

 - Research in self-supervised learning, focusing on generative models and models designed for easier interpretability.
 Within one year, I submitted two main-author AI research papers to top-tier venues (one fundamental and one applied).
-- Teaching the lab sessions for Numerical Linear Algebra,  Advanced Programming in C++ (2nd-year Bachelor of Computer Science), Artificial Neural  Networks (Master's level), and Distributed Systems (3rd-year Bachelor of Computer Science).
+- Teaching the lab sessions for Artificial Intelligence, Artificial Neural Networks, Numerical Linear Algebra,  Advanced Programming in C++, and Distributed Systems.

+###  Mathematics Tutor @ BijlesHuis (2022 - Ongoing)

+- Part-time tutoring of mathematics at different levels... from high school to university.

+### Computer Vision Research Engineer @ Puratos

+- Applied traditional image processing techniques to compute the porosity of bread slices at the  R&D department.
+Implemented image segmentation, perspective transformations, and corner  detection algorithms.
+Developed a successful library to detect bread porosity and compute  image features, achieving a precision of 3.5% in average cell area estimation.
+Completed  project from scratch in one month and documented technical details for future use.
+Keywords: Python, OpenCV, Image processing, Image segmentation.

 ### Data Engineer Internship @ Achmea (the Netherlands) (2020)
 - I created a machine learning pipeline that allows employees to quickly build their own machine-learning models  (Similar to AutoML).